 Ability to date for extended lengths of time, or share a domicile without the prerequisite of marriage, should theorectically serve to pre-empt the need to unbind the legal ties of marriage.
 We should take advantage of the luxury of time afforded to us by the modern status quo to discern whether or not we should marry a specific person, based on our assessments of how well we can grow as people with said person.
 We should, but of course we don’t.
 Divorce rates are through the roof.
 Why?
 Because people are generally pretty stupid, and they allow initial feelings of ‘romance’ to interfere with their judgment.
 They still make major, life-altering, promises to one another without fully thinking them through.
 With the wide acceptance of pre-marital sex, and the acceptance of extended periods of courtship and cohabitation without nuptual ties, we have also seen the acceptance of high divorce rates.
 Now, I realise that I am treading on dangerous grounds in what I am about to say here, but this won’t stop me from saying it.
 I don’t believe that the latter phenomenon (acceptance of high divorce rates) is rationally congruent with the first two (acceptance of pre-marital sex, and acceptance of extended periods of courtship).
-In fact, the first two things really ought to go a fair way to ensure that occurances of the latter are depreciated.
+In fact, the latter two things really ought to go a fair way to ensure that occurances of the first are depreciated.
 Should they not?